- SLL Home

 - Assistance based on the individual needs articulated to Peer Mentors and the staff.

 What will it mean to have a Peer Mentor?

 Mentors can provide perspective and advice; they can assist you in navigating the university.
 Having a Peer Mentor is also about you — you must take the first step to apply and then utilize them by tapping into their knowledge, passion, and experience.
 This program is about commitment to success in college; we ask that you agree to meet with your Peer Mentor, schedule academic advising appointments, and be honest about your experiences on campus.

-Applications to be a mentee for 2014-2015 Peer Mentoring Program will be open May 1, 2014.
+Applications to be a mentee for 2014-2015 Peer Mentoring Program are now closed.
 Notifications will be sent out by mid-July about status in the program.